delvtech/drift/.changeset/plain-singers-change.md

 "@delvtech/drift": patch
 ---

-Made the signer address the default `from` address for the `DefaultAdapter.call` method.
+Made the signer address the default `from` address for the `call` in read-write adapters method.